tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Ready-Writeup.md

 {% assign imgDir="HTB-Ready-Writeup" %}

 # Introduction
-The hack the box machine "Ready" is a Medium machine which is included in [TJnull's OSCP Preparation List]().
+The hack the box machine "Ready" is a medium machine which is included in [TJnull's OSCP Preparation List]().
 Exploiting this machine requires knowledge in the areas of arbitrary file uploads, PHP comparisions

 <img style="Width:550px;" src="/assets/{{ imgDir }}/card.png" alt="HTBCard">